data-to-insight/csc-map-of-the-world/docs/index.md

 Alongside the (filtered)graph-based relations visualisation, it aims to support key-term search and YAML schema validation across the structured/human readable `.yml` structured records.
 Development is scaffolded/designed to be extensible, transparent, and Git-native.

 With a focus on ensuring an entirely open-source and Git-native tool, there are some interesting and potentially constraining problems to solve just within the available tech-stack(even before we address the arguably bigger issues of how to bring all the relvant data together, and what's a sustainable internal structure).
 We're particularly interested in the Git data limits vs CSC sector need on data storage towards such as optimised full text searches.
-The potential data-estate in this exploratory development, alongside how we might take or manage direct sector input into the YML structure(s).
+The potential data-estate in this exploratory development, alongside how we might take or manage direct sector input into the YML structure(s) also ongoing factors.

 **Current Dev Phase:** *Discovery-Alpha*
 ---